MIT-Mario-Kart/MIT-Mario-Kart/README.md

 To separate these two integers from the received string, we used strtok() to separate the string and atoi() to convert the numbers in the string to the int type.
 Two important elements we overlooked that probably greatly contributed to server-board latency were the heat produced by the motor on the car (which probably greatly slowed the board down) and the interference caused by other electronic devices in the near vicinity.
 There were never that many people around us before the demo day, but when people started arriving the day of the demo, the cars connected to the personal hotspot but never to the server.

-#### Joystick
+#### Remote controllers (joysticks)
-We faced more challenges than we had anticipated for the joystick controlling the car.
+We faced more challenges than we had anticipated for the joysticks controlling the car.
 First, we tried using Blynk, except that we couldn't get the Arduino to connect to Blynk's servers and to our server both at once, and we still don't know why.
 Next, we tried reusing and adapting the code one of us had written to control the cars we each made for the personal project (different cars to this project).
 It worked by hosting a webserver directly on the Arduino using the ESP8266WebServer.h library and then connecting to that webserver using a phone (with the Arduino connected to that phone's personal hotspot).
 The joystick worked perfectly while not connected to the server, but had terrible latency issues when connected to the server at the same time as hosting the webserver.
 In an attempt to fix this, we tried using the car's second board (the ESP32-Cam-AI-Thinker).
 The idea was to have the ESP8266 host the webserver and have the ESP32 communicate with the main server, and then transmit any data received from the main server over the two boards' Serial ports, using the RX/TX pins and the SoftwareSerial.h library.
 Unfortunately, we again ran into high latency issues.
 Anyone who wants to use the SoftwareSerial.h library should know that it takes a lot of processing power and therefore slows the board down.
 In theory, it's possible to communicate over Serial without using this library, but by this point we were running out of time.
 Serial communication is painful and long to debug, because you can't send messages to another board over Serial and print received messages to the console at the same time, so you need to be a little creative (to test it out, we connected both boards to a dummy server that just prints messages and had each board transmit any received from the other board).
 Therefore, we were forced to downgrade to a system where powerups could only affect one car at a time until we came up with our final solution: console controllers connecting to the computer hosting the main server, and the main server sending on the movement data the the ESP8266.